ejwillemse/BAN313/chapter6.md

 I_end[1] <- max(0, I_start[1] - O[1])
 ```

-The `max(0,...)` function ensures that inventory is set to 0 when more products are ordered than available.
+The `max(0,...)` function ensures that inventory is set to zero when more products are ordered than available.
 The only problem with the above code is that it does not explicitly take stock-outs into account.
 If $I\_\text{end}(t) = 0$ it does not always mean a stock-out occurred on day $t$.
 It is possible that the number of products ordered was exactly equal to the number of products in our inventory.

 An `if(){}else{}` statement can be used to model stock-outs, and to update the `stockOut` variable: